TobiPeterG/AMU/README.md

   That's it!
 Enjoy!

+# UNINSTALL

+  1. make uninstall.sh executable (right click on the file -> properties -> permissions tab -> "is executable"

+  2. start uninstall.sh

+  3. reboot

+  After that, updates should not be applied at shutdown anymore

 # Contribution
   I'm open and welcome contributions to make this script better and/or available to more distributions.
   Currently, the script is quite hacky as it is not using the offline-update service, but a custom